 Are there any differences between moisture and hydration?

 We often see the word hydration and moisture used interchangeably in the skincare world.
 So are there any differences?
-Basically, hydrating means adding water content to the skin.
-It includes when you wash your face with water where it adds hydration to your skin.
-But it doesn’t mean that it will help your skin retain the moisture.
-Moisturising products not only add hydration on your skin but also help retain them.
+Hydrating means adding water content to the skin.
+It includes washing your face with water where it adds hydration to your skin.
+But it doesn't mean that it will help your skin retain the moisture.
+Moisturising products add hydration to your skin and help retain them.

-Essentially, hydration only is not enough and we require something that can help to retain the moisture.
-When you have oilier skin, you have the capability to trap that water with your natural sebum production.
+Essentially, hydration only is not enough, and we require something that can help retain the moisture.
+When you have oilier skin, you can trap that water with your natural sebum production.
 However, if you have drier skin, it is most likely that the hydration you put will seep through and evaporate from your skin.

 Our skin loses most moisture at night

-When you often feel your skin is dry and flaky the next morning, it signals that your moisturiser is not effective enough on retaining moisture.
-You can try layer your moisturiser on top of another sleeping mask or facial oil.
+When you often feel your skin is dry and flaky the following day, it signals that your moisturiser is not effective enough on retaining moisture.
+You can try to layer your moisturiser on top of another sleeping mask or facial oil.
 This more occlusive product will help your skin stay hydrated and moist throughout the night.

-Librarian Tip: Get yourself a humidifier to keep the moisture level in the air high especially for your beauty sleep.
+Librarian Tip: Get yourself a humidifier to keep the moisture level in the air high, especially for your beauty sleep.
 As we mentioned, our skin is prone to dehydration throughout the night.
 When the air is humid, your moisturiser with humectant can help attract moisture from the environment to hydrate your skin.
-It can be a great long-term investment for your skin.
+It can be an excellent long-term investment for your skin.

 Librarian moisturiser recommendation for night-time use:

-A 3-in-1 product which can be used as an overnight mask to lock in all the moisture while you catch up on some well-deserved sleep.
+A 3-in-1 product that can be used as an overnight mask to lock in all the moisture while you catch up on some well-deserved sleep.

 This soothing moisturiser is formulated with skin-barrier repairing ingredients, so it can help heal a damaged skin barrier whilst you sleep.

-Our skin may need a different moisturiser on a different season
+Our skin may need a different moisturiser in a different season

 Our skin is an ever-changing organ.
-The weather can greatly affect how our skin produces sebum and therefore also affect the moisture level that we need.
-During the wintertime, our skin produces less sebum and the air can be super dry.
+The weather can significantly affect how our skin produces sebum and therefore also affect the moisture level that we need.
+Our skin produces less sebum during the wintertime, and the air can be super dry.
 That is why we need a more occlusive and layer on more moisturiser during this time.
 While during the hot summer season.
-Our skin tends to produce more sebum (function as a natural moisturiser) and the air is more humid.
-So, we can opt for a lighter moisturiser that contains more humectants in it.
-This is why it is important for you to switch out your products depending on the season and how your skin feels about it.
-Always, listen to your skin!
+Our skin tends to produce more sebum (function as a natural moisturiser), and the air is more humid.
+We can opt for a lighter moisturiser that contains more humectants in it.
+This is why it is crucial for you to switch out your products depending on the season and how your skin feels.
+Always listen to your skin!